-(b)(1) A person may not willfully or knowingly display or exhibit to a minor an item:

-(i) the cover or content of which is principally made up of an obscene description or depiction of illicit sex; or

-(ii) that consists of an obscene picture of a nude or partially nude figure.

-(2) A person may not willfully or knowingly engage in the business of displaying, exhibiting, selling, showing, advertising for sale, or distributing to a minor an item:

-(i) the cover or content of which is principally made up of an obscene description or depiction of illicit sex; or

-(ii) that consists of an obscene picture of a nude or partially nude figure.

-(3) If a newsstand or other place of business is frequented by minors, the owner, operator, franchisee, manager, or an employee with managerial responsibility may not openly and knowingly display at the place of business an item whose sale, display, exhibition, showing, or advertising is prohibited by paragraph (2) of this subsection.

-(d) A person who violates this section is guilty of a misdemeanor and on conviction is subject to:

-(1) for a first violation, imprisonment not exceeding 1 year or a fine not exceeding \$1,000 or both; and cause, induce, solicit, or knowingly allow a minor to engage as a subject in the production of obscene matter or a visual representation or performance that depicts a minor engaged as a subject in sadomasochistic abuse or sexual conduct;

-(2) for each subsequent violation, imprisonment not exceeding 3 years or a fine not exceeding \$5,000 or both.
+- (b)(1) A person may not willfully or knowingly display or exhibit to a minor an item: - (i) the cover or content of which is principally made up of an obscene description or depiction of illicit sex; or - (ii) that consists of an obscene picture of a nude or partially nude figure. - (2) A person may not willfully or knowingly engage in the business of displaying, exhibiting, selling, showing, advertising for sale, or distributing to a minor an item: - (i) the cover or content of which is principally made up of an obscene description or depiction of illicit sex; or - (ii) that consists of an obscene picture of a nude or partially nude figure. - (3) If a newsstand or other place of business is frequented by minors, the owner, operator, franchisee, manager, or an employee with managerial responsibility may not openly and knowingly display at the place of business an item whose sale, display, exhibition, showing, or advertising is prohibited by paragraph (2) of this subsection. - (d) A person who violates this section is guilty of a misdemeanor and on conviction is subject to: - (1) for a first violation, imprisonment not exceeding 1 year or a fine not exceeding \$1,000 or both; and - (2) for each subsequent violation, imprisonment not exceeding 3 years or a fine not exceeding \$5,000 or both.